Grippy98/Asus-E200HA-Linux-Post-Install-Script/README.md

 Note: The version of the Linux Kernel being installed is 4.10.

+**BUG WARNING** : Currently this works perfectly on Ubuntu 16.10 or newer.
+If you are using a different distro or 16.04, your sound will cut out after playing for a few seconds.
+You can try installing Pulseaudio 9 (these distros seem to have 8 installed) from a 3rd party repository, otherwise please upgrade to Ubuntu 16.10 as it's the only tested config.

 # Asus E200HA Linux Post Install Script
 A Linux Post install script for The Asus E200HA and other Intel Cherry Trail Devices